Table of Contents

 Exhaust Systems Explained

-To most of our customers, the exhaust system is just something that hangs underneath their car and when it breaks it makes a loud noise and costs a lot of money to replace.
+To most of our customers, the exhaust system is just something that hangs underneath their car, and when it breaks, it makes a loud noise and costs a lot of money to replace.
 Well, the second part is true; they do now cost a lot of money to replace, especially if you include the catalytic converter in the price.

-The first thing that your exhaust does is to transfer the gases produced by your engine from the front of the car (the engine) to the rear of the car, expelling the gases into the atmosphere.
-In the olden days pre-emission testing days, the gases were a high pollutant, but now because of the new car technology, cars produce far less toxic gases than they used to.
+The first thing that your exhaust does is transfer the gases produced by your engine from the front of the car (the engine) to the rear of the car, expelling the gases into the atmosphere.
+Before the days of emission testing, gases were a major polluter, but thanks to new car technology, cars now emit far fewer toxic gases than they used to.

-The exhaust system usually comprises of three or four different parts depending on the model and engine size of the car.
+The exhaust system usually consists of three or four different parts, depending on the model and engine size of the car.

-They start at the front of the car with the catalytic converter, which is connected via a normal piece of pipe to one or two silencer boxes and sometimes a piece of chrome pipe to add a finish as the exhaust system leaves the underneath of your car.
-By filtering CO2 gases through microporous ceramic honeycomb structures, the catalytic converter lowers the amount of CO2 gases that leave the engine, by filtering the gases through micro porous ceramic honey comb type structures, the emissions are monitored through lambda sensors that are screwed into the cat and send messages to the on board computer that all modern cars have.
+They start at the front of the car with the catalytic converter, which is connected via a normal piece of pipe to one or two silencer boxes and sometimes a piece of chrome pipe to add a finishing touch as the exhaust system leaves the underneath of your car.
+By filtering CO2 gases through microporous ceramic honeycomb structures, the catalytic converter lowers the amount of CO2 gases that exit the engine.

 What can go wrong with your exhaust system?

-Well starting at the front.
-So ,a big problem is from the gasket that bolts your exhaust system to the engine.
-This gasket can become worn and deteriorate.
-Because of the high temperature omitted by the engine.
-When this happens the noise will be deafening!
-But they are not usually difficult to fix.
+well, starting at the front.
+So a big problem is the gasket that bolts your exhaust system to the engine.
+This gasket can become worn and deteriorate. because of the engine’s high temperature emissions.
+When this happens, the noise will be deafening!
+However, they are usually simple to repair.
 The next problem is just common old rust.